Duckietown-Chile/documentation/Duckietown_software_installation.md

 ## Ethernet issues
 We are facing some problems with ethernet connection while an accessory is attached in the usb ports closer the ethernet port.
+Edit 1: Apparently the power consuption is too high and the voltage is dropping below 4.6.
+The [multicolored square](http://forum.kodi.tv/showthread.php?tid=217280) appears at the right top corner.

 **TODO:** check why this is happening